savannabits/dockavel/README.md

 ```

 ## Usage
-Simply Run the `docker:install` command with your `image` name and optionally your bridge `network` name
+1. Simply Run the `docker:install` command with your `image` name and optionally your bridge `network` name
 ```shell
 # You can run php artisan docker:install --help to see all the options available
 php artisan docker:install yourimagename
 ```
-After successfully publishing all the docker config, the command will ask you whether to install itself.
+ NB: After successfully publishing all the docker config, the command will ask you whether to install itself.
 If you have no further use of it, you can proceed to uninstall it.

+2. COPY all the .env variables published in a file named `.env.docker` to your current env file, just below `APP_URL`.
+Modify the variables as necessary.
+3. Done.
+Now you can run `docker-compose build app` to build your image, then `docker-compose up -d` to run your services.

 ### Testing

 ```bash